Hebrews 8

 3For every high priest is ordained to offer gifts and sacrifices: wherefore it is of necessity that this man have somewhat also to offer.

 Every priest must bring an offering - this is how the priesthood works.
 But what does Christ offer?
-Not a lamb that must be offered again next year.
-Not bulls or goats that cannot truly take away sin.
 The answer comes in Hebrews 10: Christ offered Himself.
-One sacrifice.
-For all time.
+One sacrifice, for all time, accomplishing what repeated animal offerings could not.
 That is why He sat down.
 The offering is complete.

 Jesus was from Judah, not Levi.
 He had no legal right to be a priest under the Law.
 But He belongs to a different priesthood entirely - “after the order of Melchisedec” (Heb.
 5:10).
 The earthly priesthood was based on tribal birthright.
 His priesthood is based on His resurrection and divine character.
 No genealogy.
 No succession.
 Eternal.